cdvelop/docpdf/README.md

 **Solution in Progress:** We are implementing a direct rendering approach.
 This involves:
 1. Creating a new internal `chartengine` package (starting with bar charts) that calculates layout using PDF units (points).
-2. Developing a `pdfRenderer` that translates drawing commands from `chartengine` directly into vector drawing commands for the underlying PDF engine (`pdfEngine`).
+2. Developing a `pdfRenderer` that translates drawing commands from `chartengine` directly into vector drawing commands for the underlying PDF engine (`PdfEngine`).

 This will result in true vector graphics for charts within the PDF, eliminate the `freetype` dependency for charts, improve performance, and align with the goal of a smaller, browser-friendly library.